santhosh-raja-07/Backen/README.md

 ---

-## 🛠️ Tech Stacks
+🛠️ Tech Stacks

-### Frontend:
+🖥️ Frontend:
-- HTML
+HTML

-- CSS
+CSS

-- JavaScript
+JavaScript

-- Bootstrap (for design)
+Bootstrap (for design)

-- Chart.js *(or other chart library)* for displaying charts
+Chart.js (or other chart library) for displaying charts

-###🔙 Backend - Java Spring Boot
+🔙 Backend - Java Spring Boot
-##Authentication:
+🔐 Authentication:

--Secure user and lawyer login/signup system implemented using Spring Security and JWT (JSON Web Tokens).
+Secure user and lawyer login/signup system implemented using Spring Security and JWT (JSON Web Tokens).

-##Database:
+🗄️ Database:

--User and Case Data stored in MySQL using Spring Data JPA.
+User and case data stored in MySQL using Spring Data JPA.

--Real-time Chat Functionality implemented using WebSocket and persisted in MySQL.
+Real-time chat functionality implemented using WebSocket and persisted in MySQL.

-##🔐 Security:
+🔒 Security:

--Role-based access control ensures separate access for users and lawyers.
+Role-based access control ensures separate access for users and lawyers.

--All endpoints are protected using Spring Security configuration.
+All endpoints are protected using Spring Security configuration.

--Data validation, authorization, and secure communication enforced throughout the backend.
+Data validation, authorization, and secure communication enforced throughout the backend.